 3. Encourage barefoot play around the home and in safe environments.

-What’s your most favorite shoe to see a kid in?
+What’s your most favorite shoe to see a kid wearing?
 If not a brand, characteristics?

 For real small ones I think whatever simulates a minimal shoe: flexible thin sole for protection and movement, soft moveable upper with plenty of room in the toe box and nothing they will slip in.